Servosila Robotic Arms

 When not in an active use, Servosila Robotic Arms can be folded into a very compact form that doesn’t occupy much space on the top of a robotic chassis or on the side of a torso.
 This feature protects the robotic arm of a mobile robot in case of an unexpected collision with an obstacle or whenever a rough terrain is encountered by the mobile robotic platform.
 The compact folded form also comes handy during transportation.
 By folding its robotic arm into the compact form, the robot frees up its working area for other payloads to operate in.
 This is useful in case the robot is equipped with additional payloads other than the robotic arm.

-The main components of any Servosila Robotic Arm are servo drives that actuate each degree of freedom of the arm.
-Designs of the servo drives are based on a harmonic reduction gears technology and a field-oriented BLDC motor control principle.
+The main components of any Servosila Robotic Arm are servo actuators that actuate each degree of freedom of the arm.
+Designs of the servo actuators are based on a harmonic reduction gears technology and a field-oriented BLDC motor control principle.

-Each of the servo drives features a microprocessor-based controller that commands the drive’s shaft either in a “servo mode” or in a “speed mode” or in a “torque mode”.
+Each of the servo actuators features a microprocessor-based controller that commands the actuators’s shaft either in a “servo mode” or in a “speed mode” or in a “torque mode”.
 The built-in servo controller receives commands via a CANbus network from an on-board computer of a host mobile platform, executes the commands and sends telemetry back to the host platform.

-Each servo drive features multiple built-in safeguards and protection mechanisms that prevent the servo drive from breaking down in harsh situations common to outdoor mobile robotic applications.
+Each servo actuator features multiple built-in safeguards and protection mechanisms that prevent the servo actuator from breaking down in harsh situations common to outdoor mobile robotic applications.

 Field Replaceable Parts